 How to localize your app in Korean

-South Korea has become one of the world’s biggest app markets with a revenue of $72 million in 2020 and a 11% YOY growth.
+South Korea has become one of the world’s biggest app markets with a revenue of $72 million in 2020 and a 11 per cent YOY growth.
 Localizing your apps and games into Korean then becomes a must to succeed in this market.
 So, what do you need to take into account when localizing your app/game for South Korea?
-We’ve gathered for you all the information and tips you need to know to localize your app/game successfully.
+We’ve gathered all the information and tips you need to know to localize your app/game successfully.

 Mobile Landscape in Korea

 iOS versus Google Play

 Contrary to Western markets, the South Korean mobile market is dominated by Android, which represents nearly 80 per cent of the market.
 With Android devices dominating the market, Android app stores other than Google Play stand out, especially One Store.
 In fact, according to IGAWorks, a local market research agency, the market share of the South Korean app store One Store has reached a record high of 18.4 per cent in August 2020.
 So, while Google Play remains the most popular and used Android store in Korea, looking at other local Android app stores is worthwhile.